David Pindrys

 Larissa Doronina

-UX Architect at Fresenius Medical Care
+Fresenius Medical Care

-The Situation
+The Problem

-Reliance on RAF Forms
+Reliance on RAF forms

 Reliance on forms, often riddled with errors needing to be faxed back and forth, with list of weekly refill needs.